 — Evan Osnos, author of Age of Ambition: Chasing Fortune, Truth, and Faith in the New China

-Click here to purchase the second edition or order an exam copy.
+Click here to purchase the second edition.

 Latest featured interview with Professor Shapiro on Chinadialogue.